foxcool/greedy-eye/README.md

 ## Overview

-Greedy-Eye is designed to help cryptocurrency enthusiasts manage their portfolios efficiently.
+Greedy-Eye is designed to help investment enthusiasts manage their portfolios efficiently.
 It integrates data fetching, analysis, trading, and real-time notifications to provide a seamless experience for tracking and optimizing your crypto investments.

 ```mermaid
     C4Context